What is Internet Addiction?

-In some countries, such as China, web addiction treatment is endemic — to the extent that one controversial psychiatrist made a fortune from desperate parents using electroshock treatment with no anaesthesia to ‘wake up’ adolescents’ brains.
+In some countries, such as China, internet addiction among adolescents is endemic — to the extent that one controversial psychiatrist made a fortune from desperate parents using electroshock treatment with no anaesthesia to ‘wake up’ adolescents’ brains.
 Bayside Psychotherapy does not recommend going to these lengths to break your internet obsession.
 But we can offer you a range of counselling options to help you take control of your surfing habits and get back to a more authentic life.

 The therapists at Bayside Psychotherapy will endeavour to teach you techniques that may help you overcome your addiction to the internet.
 Our practitioners have extensive training and experience in different therapeutic methods that we can combine to create a personalised treatment program for you.
 And we operate within a non-judgemental, completely confidential space.